2023 Wisconsin Supreme Court election

-The 2023 Wisconsin Supreme Court election will be held on Tuesday, April 4, 2023, to elect a justice to the Wisconsin Supreme Court for a ten-year term.
-Milwaukee County circuit judge Janet Protasiewicz and former Wisconsin Supreme Court justice Daniel Kelly advanced from the February 21 nonpartisan primary, receiving 46% and 24%, respectively.
-Although Wisconsin Supreme Court justices are officially nonpartisan, Kelly is identified as a conservative and Protasiewicz as a liberal.
+The 2023 Wisconsin Supreme Court election was held on Tuesday, April 4, 2023, to elect a justice to the Wisconsin Supreme Court for a ten-year term.
+Milwaukee County circuit judge Janet Protasiewicz defeated former Wisconsin Supreme Court justice Daniel Kelly, effectively flipping the ideological balance of the court from a conservative to liberal majority.

-Incumbent justice Patience Roggensack is retiring after 20 years on the court; she has identified as a conservative and voted consistently with the conservative 4–3 majority on the court.
+Incumbent justice Patience D. Roggensack chose to retire after 20 years on the court; she had identified as a conservative and voted consistently with the conservative 4–3 majority on the court.
+Protasiewicz and Kelly advanced from the February 21 nonpartisan primary, receiving 46% and 24% of the votes, respectively.
+Although Wisconsin Supreme Court justices are officially nonpartisan, Kelly was identified as being the Republican-aligned candidate and Protasiewicz the Democratic-aligned candidate.
 Other candidates in the 2023 primary included conservative Waukesha County circuit judge Jennifer Dorow and liberal Dane County circuit judge Everett Mitchell.